 Frequently Asked Questions

-- Can I use a different type of rice?
-Long-grain white rice is the best choice because it holds its shape and stays relatively firm.
-Using other types like basmati might work, but short-grain rice or arborio rice (used for risotto) would likely become too soft and sticky.
+Can I use a different type of rice?
+Long-grain white rice works best because it holds its shape.
+Basmati would be fine at a push.
+Avoid short-grain or risotto rice – they go soft and sticky.

 Hairy Bikers Jambalaya Recipe